 2. Dairy is not a necessary part of the human diet.

 Even though the notorious ‘Food Pyramid’ told many of us as kids that we needed dairy to survive, that’s actually not true.
-This was one government conspiracy proved correct.
 I mean, think about all the lactose-intolerant (aka normal) people you know.
 Are their nails brittle from malnutrition?
 Is their hair falling out?
 Although the United States government STILL preaches grains and dairy in your diet, the reason the government and media pushed it so hard at first was because they had excess powdered milk and silos of grain from the war.
 Check out more info about that here on the Gastropod podcast.

-Otherwise, you don’t need either.
-It is unnatural for us to consume dairy products past babyhood and although most of us can stomach the stuff, we don’t actually need it.
-The lactose turns into sugars that are difficult for our bodies to digest, which can cause problems like excess inflammation later (same goes for grains, but that’s for another post).
+Although most of us can stomach the stuff, we don’t actually need it.
 Although cheese is delicious and amazing (and I still eat it), it’s bad for you.
 We know this.

 3. It contains hormones.